Thames Clippers: RB1

-During weekday mornings and evenings and throughout the weekend the service runs from Battersea Power Station in the west to Barking Riverside in the east.
-On weekday daytimes between the peak hours the service is truncated and serves piers between Westminster and North Greenwich.
-The service runs every 20 minutes during the day, and every 30 minutes in the very early morning and evenings.
+During weekday mornings and evenings & throughout the weekend the service runs from Westminster in the west to Barking Riverside in the east.
+On weekday daytimes between the peak hours the service is truncated and serves piers between Battersea Power Station and Royal Wharf.
+The service also runs on weekends as well as on weekdays.
 Stops from west to east:

 RB2

-During weekday daytimes (between the morning and evening peaks) the service runs from Battersea Power Station in the west to Greenwich in the east.
-At weekends the service runs all day between Battersea Power Station and North Greenwich (The O2).
+The service runs all day on weekends between Putney and North Greenwich.
 Stops from west to east:

 RB4

-Thames Clippers operates the direct cross river Canary Wharf – Rotherhithe Ferry, between Canary Wharf Pier and the Nelson Dock Pier at the Doubletree Docklands in Rotherhithe.
+Thames Clippers operates the direct cross river Canary Wharf – Rotherhithe Ferry, between Canary Wharf Pier and the Doubletree Docklands Nelson Dock Pier at the DoubleTree Docklands in Rotherhithe.
 The service uses smaller boats than the commuter service but runs at a higher frequency of every 20 minutes and every 10 minutes during peak times.
 The ferry can be used by guests of the hotel free of charge as well as by passengers not staying at the hotel at a cost.

+From March to April 2025, the ferry was temporarily shut down to rebuild the pier, as part of a UK government project to create the first electric cross-river ferry in London, using the new Orbit Clipper.
+During the works, replacement services ran from Canary Wharf Pier to Greenland (Surrey Quays) Pier.
+The new wheelchair accessible Rotherhithe Pier opened in April 2025, with the smaller Twinstar continuing to serve the route.
+The Orbit Clipper is still to be introduced.

 RB6

-This runs peak times Monday to Friday only.
-Stops are: